SPICE: Semantic Pseudo-labeling for Image Clustering: Method

-In this stage, we fix the parameters of CNN from the representation learning, and only optimize the light-weight CLSHead.
-Thus, the computational burden is significantly reduced so that we can train multiple CLSHeads simultaneously and independently.
-By doing so, the instability of clustering from the initialization can be effectively alleviated through selecting best CLSHeads.
-Specifically, the best head can be selected for the minimum loss value of $\mathcal{L}_{DSCE}$ over the whole dataset; i.e, we set $M=N$ and follow Steps 1, 2, and 3 in Algorithm \ref{alg_1} to compute the loss value.
-During testing, the trained model with the best CLSHead is used to classify the input images into different clusters.
+\emph{Remark.} In this stage, we fix the parameters of feature models from the representation learning, and only optimize the light-weight clustering head.
+Thus, the computational burden is significantly reduced so that we can train multiple clustering heads simultaneously and independently.
+By doing so, the instability of clustering from the initialization can be effectively alleviated through selecting the best clustering head.
+Specifically, the best head with the parameters $\vct{\theta}_\mathcal{C}^s$ can be selected for the minimum loss value of $\mathcal{L}_{clu}$ over the whole dataset; \ie, we set $M=N$ and follow E-step and M-step in Algorithm~\ref{alg_1} to compute the loss value.
+During testing, the best clustering head is used to cluster the input images into different clusters.